Golang

 Reliable Go services usually have a simple shape: explicit configuration, clearly bounded packages, narrow interfaces and request flows that are easy to trace.
 The language rewards directness, and production systems benefit from that restraint.

-Concurrency should also be treated as a business tool, not a performance party trick.
+Concurrency should be treated as a business tool, not a performance party trick.
 Use goroutines where parallel work improves throughput or latency meaningfully.
 Avoid scattering them across the codebase without ownership or cancellation rules.

 Context propagation, timeout control and structured logging are especially valuable in Go services because they keep request handling understandable under load.
 They also make incident analysis less speculative.